DataDog/documentation/content/en/account_management/guide/hourly-usage-migration.md

 * Consolidates all products to one endpoint
 * Follows the JSON:API standard
 * Is paginated
-* Can return data for multiple organizations per request
+* Can return data for multiple organizations and regions per request

 Each difference is discussed in further detail in the following sections.